danielaparker/jsoncons/doc/ref/jsonpointer/insert.md

 Key already exists
 ```

-#### Add a value to a location in an array that exceeds the size of the array
+#### Attempt to insert value to a location in an array that exceeds the size of the array

 ```c++
 #include <jsoncons/json.hpp>